OWASP/www-project-mobile-app-security/tab_sponsorship.md

 100% of the funds raised go directly into the project budget and will be used to fund production of the final release, including:

-- Editing and proofreading by professional editors;
+- Editing and proofreading by professional editors.
-- Graphic design and layout;
+- Graphic design and layout improvements.
 - We might have to allocate money for testdevices if certain tests are not doable on existing emulators/simulators/test-devices.

 Money left over will be saved for future rounds of editing.